qvdk/testcontainers-java/docs/features/configuration.md

 You can override some default properties if your environment requires that.

-## Configuration file location
+## Configuration locations
 The configuration will be loaded from multiple locations.
 Properties are considered in the following order:

+1. Environment variables
-1. `.testcontainers.properties` in user's home folder.
+2. `.testcontainers.properties` in user's home folder.
 Example locations:
 **Linux:** `/home/myuser/.testcontainers.properties`
 **Windows:** `C:/Users/myuser/.testcontainers.properties`
 **macOS:** `/Users/myuser/.testcontainers.properties`
-2. `testcontainers.properties` on classpath
+3. `testcontainers.properties` on classpath

+Note that when using environment variables, configuration property names should be set in upper case with underscore separators, preceded by `TESTCONTAINERS_` - e.g. `checks.disable` becomes `TESTCONTAINERS_CHECKS_DISABLE`.

 ## Disabling the startup checks
 > **checks.disable = [true|false]**